MLH/mlh-hackathon-flask-starter/docs/USER_GUIDE.md

   └── settings.py
 ```

-The core of the Flask app is contained within the `project_name` directory.
+The core of the Flask app is contained within the `app` directory.
 It contains `app.py`, the code to create and run the app, `/views`, handles all the endpoints and business logic, `/models`, handles all the features for the data models like users, `/templates`, contains the templates for [Jinja](http://jinja.pocoo.org/docs/2.10/)-based layouts, and `/static`, contains all the static assets.
 You can learn more about [the structure of Flask apps here](http://flask.pocoo.org/docs/1.0/tutorial/layout/).

 ## Flask Development